-1. In the Query Editor press the Order By Order By button.
+1. In the Query Editor press the Order By button Order By

 The Order By panel opens on the right.

 2. To Add: Use the drop-down list to select another column to add to the sort.
 Use the switch to choose Asc(cending) or Desc(ending).